ucan-wg/awake/README.md

 This temporary key MUST only be used for key exchange, and MUST NOT be used for signatures, and MUST NOT be persisted past this one session boostrap (i.e. discard after [Step 3](#33-responder-establishes-point-to-point-session)).
 It is RECOMMENDED that the private key be non-extractable when possible, such as via the [WebCrypto API](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/generateKey).

-### 3.2.2 Authorization Criterea
+### 3.2.2 Authorization Criteria

-The Requestor MAY also include validation criterea expected from the Responder.
+The Requestor MAY also include validation criteria expected from the Responder.
 This MUST be passed as an array of [UCAN capabilities](https://github.com/ucan-wg/spec#23-capability).
 The Responder MUST be able to prove access to these capabilties in [§3.3](https://github.com/ucan-wg/awake/blob/port/README.md#33-responder-establishes-point-to-point-session).

 ### 3.2.3 Payload